albert-santos01/SSL-TIE_TFG/thesis_progress_log.md

 The model will have the same parameters but they indeed focus on what's important in this case.

 We either apply the silence regulator, or we apply this...
-Let's see how DAVEnet act in this case
+Let's see how DAVEnet acts in this case

 After meditating it I found out that we should implement the json links system because the benefits from this are the following:
 - The testing retrieves the models from there